-The synthetic population generated by \citet{CAULFIELDCURLEY2025mine} using Iterative Proportional Fitting (IPF) is used to represent the base Irish population in 2022.
-The population generated in that study achieves an acceptable goodness-of-fit at the Electoral Division level.
-Electoral Divisions are the smallest legally defined administrative area in Ireland, and thus provide fine grained results.
-One of the goodness-of-fit tests used in that study is the number of Non-Fitting Tables (NFTs) in an ED.
+One of the goodness-of-fit tests used by \citet{CAULFIELDCURLEY2025mine} is the number of Non-Fitting Tables (NFTs) in an ED.
 NFTs are calculated by performing a $\chi^2$ similarity test, where all of the proportions for a given characteristic in an ED e.g., the proportions of the population with each of the possible marital statuses, are compared.
 If the sampling distribution of the ED's actual population and the synthetic population is determined to be statistically significant (sampled from a different source), then we say that the synthetic population did not achieve a good fit for that characteristic and denote it as an NFT.
-This is repeated for each of the 5 characteristics that are modelled in the study.
-Therefore, a synthetic population ``perfectly'' representing its corresponding ED's actual population would have 0 NFTs out of 5.
-The IPF approach achieves approximately 2,500 of these ``perfect'' matches out of the total of 3,417 EDs.
-The CSO Labour Force Survey (LFS) from 2022 is the source for the microdata used to generate the static population.
-Meanwhile, the Census Small Area Population Statistics (SAPS) provides the per-ED aggregate statistics which are used to create spatial heterogeneity.
+This is repeated for each of the 6 characteristics that are modelled in the study.
+Therefore, a synthetic population ``perfectly'' representing its corresponding ED's actual population would have 0 NFTs out of 6.